Why is it bad luck to toast with an empty glass?

-In some countries, a toast made with an empty glass is not only poor manners, it’s also thought to bring bad luck.
+In some countries, a toast made with water goblets or empty glasses is not only poor manners, it’s also thought to bring bad luck.

 Calvert Byam/Getty Images

 You're hanging out with your fellow Romans, throwing back a few goblets of the good stuff.
-You're glad the wine is flowing, but from the taste of it, you know the vintner's focus was on quantity, not quality.
-Thank goodness there's a secret weapon in the bottom of your chalice: a burnt piece of toast, its charcoal exterior tempering the bitterness of the beverage.
+You're glad the wine is flowing, but from the taste of it, the vintner's focus was on quantity, not quality.
+Thank goodness for the burnt toast at the bottom of your chalice.
+The charcoal exterior tempers the bitterness of the beverage.

-Adding burnt bread to the wine used to toast your pals is par for the course, but breaking convention by toasting with an empty glass?
-That would be bad form.
-According to Roman etiquette, there was little point in raising an empty glass to wish someone good cheer.
+While adding burnt bread to wine is par for the course, breaking convention by toasting with an empty glass would be bad form.
+Throughout time, it's been bad luck to cheers with water or an empty glass.
+According to Roman etiquette, for example, there was little point in raising an empty glass to wish someone good cheer.

 Advertisement

-Even with relaxed rules, superstitions linger that toasting with water — or an empty glass — brings bad luck, a nonspecific threat that's been passed for generations without detail.
-In Russia, it's considered bad luck to toast with an empty glass, and in China, guests are expected to respond to a host by making a toast with a matching beverage — something that just wouldn't be possible with a glass with nothing in it [source: Lazor].
+Even with relaxed rules, superstitions linger in many cultures that toasting with nothing — or water — brings bad luck, a nonspecific threat that's been passed for generations without detail.
+In Russia, it's considered bad luck to toast with a glass of nothing, and in China, guests are expected to respond to a host by making a toast with a matching beverage — something that just wouldn't be possible with an empty goblet.
+Spain's toasting curse is more specific.
+Those who toast with water or another non-alcoholic drink are said to be cursed with seven years of bad sex.

-While the exact origin of the toast is lost to history and, for the most part, we can only guess at the etiquette that evolved out of the tradition, the toast remains a popular part of gatherings ranging from informal meals to religious ceremonies [source: Mikkelson].
+While the exact origin of the toast is lost to history and, for the most part, we can only guess at the etiquette that evolved out of the tradition, the toast remains a popular part of gatherings ranging from informal meals to religious ceremonies.
+From uncorking wine at the dinner table to popping champagne on New Year's Eve, a toast naturally precedes a drink for many of us.

 Advertisement